RebinW/active-directory-domain-services/02-dns-configuration/01-dns-design.md

 This model is used mostly if the server is a dedicated DNS server not running domain services.
 The model creates a single write point and requires manual management of zone transfers.

 **Stub zones:**
-Stub zones contains only a small small database of records from another zone.
+Stub zones contains only a small database of records from another zone.
 It stores information about the authoritative DNS servers for that zone and helps DNS servers locate those servers.

 Stub zones are used when a company has several domains.
 When a clients needs to access a resource in the other domain, the DNS server in its own domain does not hold records from other domains services and resources.
 The stub zone created in its own domain therefore always hold records that would point to the other domains authoritative DNS server, that would then help the client locate the resource in that domain.

 An alternative to a Stub is something called **conditional forwarders**.
 This does the exact same thing as a Stub zone, but instead of holding a subset of the other domains DNS data, it then simply instead points to the other domains authoritative DNS server.
-It is much simpler to configure, but if the other domains DNS server for any reason changes IP-Address it will not be able to send queries because it does not update automatically where as a Stub does exactly that.
+It is much simpler to configure, but if the other domains DNS server for any reason changes IP-Address it will not be able to send queries because it does not update automatically, were as a Stub does exactly that.

 **Active Directory integrated zones**
 Active Directory integrated zones store DNS zone data inside the AD database.
 Replication happens automatically through Active Directory replication.

-This model uses multi master updates, emaning multiple DNS servers can accept changes to the zone.
-This is exactly the set-up we are ruunning, and this is also the recommended approch by Microsoft.
+This model uses multi master updates, meaning multiple DNS servers can accept changes to the zone.
+This is exactly the set-up we are running, and this is also the recommended approch by Microsoft.
 The reason for choosing this setup is:

 - Replication: DNS data replicates automatically between domain controllers through Active Directory replication.
 - High availability: Both DC01 and DC02 host the DNS zone and can process DNS queries which gives us redundancy.